-- A. The intent of this Section is to provide a palette of road types and design elements for road development within Teton County. - B. All new roads in Teton County must meet the guidelines and requirements in the "Highway & Road Guidelines for Designs and Construction in Teton County", latest edition, and the requirements of this Section.
-Except that roads and connections that are indicated in the Driggs Transportation Plan shall meet the requirements and standards with the City of the Driggs Public Works Standards and Technical Specifications. - C. Teton County supports the use of context sensitive design solutions and will review projects on a case-by-case basis for conformance with these concepts.
+- A. The intent of this Section is to provide a palette of road types and design elements for road development within Teton County the City of Victor's Area of Impact. - B. All new roads in Teton County the City of Victor's Area of Impact must meet the guidelines and requirements in the amended "Highway & Road Guidelines for Designs and Construction in Teton County", latest editionfound in Appendix A, and the requirements of this Section. - C. Teton County supports the use of context sensitive design solutions and will review projects on a case-by-case basis for conformance with these concepts.

-6-3-2 GENERAL
+6-3-2 General

-- A. Site plan approval and an Access/Encroachment Permit must be obtained from Teton County prior to installing any new roads or driveways. - B. Applicants must dedicate sufficient right-of-way to Teton County for roads, drainage, utilities, and sidewalks where applicable. - C. The Public Works Director may require turn lanes and additional right-of-way to accommodate these lanes. - D. The costs for constructing new or upgrading existing roads required to accommodate traffic generated by the proposed development shall be borne by the applicant.
-This includes any roads needed to connect the proposed development with the nearest County road, city road, or state highway for primary access.
+- A. Site plan approval and an Access/Encroachment Permit must be obtained from Teton County prior to installing any new roads or driveways. - B. Applicants must dedicate sufficient right-of-way to Teton County for roads, drainage, utilities, and sidewalks where applicable.
+All road easements are to be dedicated to the City of Victor upon annexation. - C. The Public Works Director may require turn lanes and additional right-of-way to accommodate these lanes. - D. The costs for constructing new or upgrading existing roads required to accommodate traffic generated by the proposed development shall be borne by the applicant.
+This includes any roads needed to connect the proposed development with the nearest County road or state highway for primary access. - E. 6-3-3 All new subdivision roads in the City of Victor's Area of Impact shall be of a paved surface as approved by the amended "Highway & Road Guidelines for Designs and Construction in Teton County", found in Appendix A.

-6-3-3 PRIVATE ROADS
+6-3-3 Private Roads

-- A. All private roads must be constructed to equal or exceed the development and dimensional standards for public roads and must be approved by the Public Works Director. - B. A public right-of-way may be required to be dedicated; however, this does not imply the private road will be publicly maintained. - C. A final plat or site plan that contains private roads must clearly state that such roads are private roads. - D. In residential subdivisions where private roads are proposed, the Public Works Director may require a public road for inter-parcel connection or cross-access.
+- A. All private roads must be constructed to equal or exceed the development and dimensional standards for public roads and must be approved by the Public Works Director.
+PrivateRoad surface must be paved. - B. A public right-of-way may be required to be dedicated; however, this does not imply the private road will be publicly maintained. - C. A final plat or site plan that contains private roads must clearly state that such roads are private roads. - D. In residential subdivisions where private roads are proposed, the Public Works Director may require a public road for inter-parcel connection or cross-access.

-6-3-4 GATED ROADS
+6-3-4 Gated Roads